 The work we do daily reaches not only the borders of the state, but nationally and internationally.
-Our goal is to: Teach, Research, Collaborate, Advise and Protect.
+Our goal is to: Protect, Research, Collaborate, Advise and Teach.

 WSLH scientists and academic leaders offer quality services in an array of technical specialties, including:

 - Environmental Chemistry and Microbiology